Anal Chem 1999 Sep 15;71(18):4000-6

 present at a level significantly above the background blanks.
 The concentration

-of AIB (approximately 280 ppm), and the AIB/isovaline ratio (> or = 10), in this
+of AIB (approximately 280 ppm), and the AIB/isovaline ratio (> or = 10), in

 sample are both much higher than in CM chondrites.
 The apparently large